arget13/DDexec/README.md

 # DDexec
 ## Context
 In Linux in order to run a program it must exist as a file, it must be accessible in some way through the file system hierarchy (this is just how `execve()` works).
 This file may reside on disk or in ram (tmpfs, memfd) but you need a filepath.
-This has made very easy to control what is run on a Linux system, it makes easy to detect threats and attacker's tools or to prevent them from trying to execute anything of theirs at all (_e. g._ not allowing unprivileged users to create executable files anywhere).
+This has made very easy to control what is run on a Linux system, it makes easy to detect threats and attacker's tools or to prevent them from trying to execute anything of theirs at all (_e. g._ not allowing unprivileged users to place executable files anywhere).

 But this technique is here to change all of this.
 If you can not start the process you want... then you hijack one already existing.